 What is a PSU?

-A government of India owned companies are called a Public Sector Undertaking or a PSU.
-Government-owned means central government owned, any state government owned, union territorial government-owned or a mix of them.
+A government of India-owned companies are called a Public Sector Undertaking or a PSU—government-owned means central government-owned, state government-owned, union territorial government-owned or a mix of them.

 A company to be classified as PSU, the government must be a majority shareholder.
-Depending on central or state government as majority shareholder, the PSU may be classified as Central Public Sector Enterprises (CPSE), or State Level Public Enterprises (SLPE)
+Depending on the central or state government as the majority shareholder, the PSU may be classified as a Central Public Sector Enterprise (CPSE), or State Level Public Enterprise (SLPE)

 The stock selection process that I follow has a hidden parameter to avoid a PSU.